Legislator, security expert weigh in on Rutter’s data breach

 “We’re always behind when it comes to technology and I think it’s really imperative that government be on the forefront,” said Phillips-Hill.

 Phillips-Hill is pushing for change.
-She wants legislation that would create timelines for people impacted to be notified, and provides resources after government data breaches.
+She wants legislation that would create timelines for people impacted to be notified and provide resources after government data breaches.

 After a hearing last month, legislators are now working with stakeholders to get legislation to the House once they’re back in session.